The Truth About Frivolous Arguments - Section I (A to C)

 United States v.
 Tedder, 787 F.2d 540 (10th Cir.
-1986) – the court upheld a conviction for willfully failing to file a return, stating that the premise “that the tax system is somehow ‘voluntary’ . . . is incorrect.”
+1986) – the 10th Circuit upheld a conviction for willfully failing to file a return, stating that the premise “that the tax system is somehow ‘voluntary’ . . . is incorrect.”

 United States v.
 Hartman, 915 F.Supp.
 1227, 1230 (M.D.
 Fla.
 1996) – the court held that, “The assertion that the filing of an income tax return is voluntary is, likewise, frivolous.”
 The court noted that I.R.C. § 6012(a)(1)(A), “requires that every individual who earns a threshold level of income must file a tax return” and that “failure to file an income tax return subjects an individual to criminal penalty.”

-The Law: The requirement to pay taxes is not voluntary and is clearly set forth in section 1 of the Internal Revenue Code, which imposes a tax on the taxable income of individuals, estates, and trusts as determined by the tables set forth in that section.
-(Section 11 imposes a tax on the taxable income of corporations.)
+The Law: The requirement to pay taxes is not voluntary.
+Section 1 of the Internal Revenue Code clearly imposes a tax on the taxable income of individuals, estates, and trusts, as determined by the tables set forth in that section.
+(Section 11 imposes a tax on corporations’ taxable income.)

 Furthermore, the obligation to pay tax is described in section 6151, which requires taxpayers to submit payment with their tax returns.
 Failure to pay taxes could subject the non-complying individual to criminal penalties, including fines and imprisonment, as well as civil penalties.

-There have been no civil cases in which IRS’s lack of response to a taxpayer’s inquiry has relieved the taxpayer of the duty to pay tax due under the law.
-Courts have, in rare instances, waived civil penalties because they have found that a taxpayer relied on an IRS misstatement or wrongful misleading silence with respect to a factual matter.
+Although courts, in rare instances, have waived civil penalties because they have found that a taxpayer relied on an IRS misstatement or wrongful misleading silence with respect to a factual matter, there have been no cases in which the IRS’s lack of response to a taxpayer’s inquiry has relieved the taxpayer of the duty to pay tax due under the law.
 Such an estoppel argument does not, however, apply to a legal matter such as whether there is legal authority to collect taxes.
 See, e.g., McKay v.
 Commissioner, 102 T.C.
 465 (1994).

 Relevant Case Law:

 United States v.
 Schiff, 379 F.3d 621 (9th Cir.
-2004); see also http://www.usdoj.gov/tax/txdv04551.htm – the court affirmed a federal district court’s preliminary injunction barring Irwin Schiff, Cynthia Neun, and Lawrence N. Cohen from selling a tax scheme that fraudulently claimed that payment of federal income tax is voluntary.
+2004); see also: http://www.justice.gov/archive/tax/txdv03357.htm–– the court affirmed a federal district court’s preliminary injunction barring Irwin Schiff, Cynthia Neun, and Lawrence N. Cohen from selling a tax scheme that fraudulently claimed that payment of federal income tax is voluntary.
 In subsequent criminal trials, these three were convicted of violating several criminal laws relating to their scheme.
 See 2005 TNT 206-18.
 Schiff received a sentence of more than 12 years in prison and was ordered to pay more than $4.2 million in restitution to the IRS; Neun received a sentence of nearly 6 years and was ordered to pay $1.1 million in restitution to the IRS; and Cohen received a sentence of nearly 3 years and was ordered to pay $480,000 in restitution to the IRS.
-See http://www.usdoj.gov/opa/pr/2006/February/06_tax_098.html.
+See: http://www.usdoj.gov/opa/pr/2006/February/06_tax_098.htm

 Banat v.
-Commissioner, 80 Fed.Appx.
-705 (2d Cir.
-2003) – The court upheld $2,000 of sanctions for against a taxpayer who claimed that “the payment of income taxes was voluntary” because “his argument was contrary to well-established law and thus was frivolous.”
+Commissioner, 80 F. App’x 705 (2d Cir.
+2003) – The 2nd Circuit upheld $2,000 in sanctions against a taxpayer because his argument that “the payment of income taxes was voluntary” was “contrary to well-established law and thus was frivolous.”